A guide to our resolution service

 • Step 3 – Early resolution

-• Step 4 – Adjudication decision
+• Step 4 – Final resolution decision

-Is there an alternative to ADR?
+Is there an alternative to resolution?

 You do not have to use our free ADR service and disputes can also be settled through the courts.